adivas24/NCPOR/README.md

 # NCPOR
-Summer Project at NCPOR under Dr. Rohit Srivastav
+Summer Project at NCPOR under Dr. Rohit Srivastava

 # Title
 Development of a climate data analysis package in Python